 Surprisingly enough, given how much we ate at lunch, we were fully ready that night to dine on fondue.
-My friend turned-local tourguide, Amy, joined us and took us to one of her favorite places, Restaurant Les Armures, which is one of the oldest restaurants in the city.
-Dinner was simple but outrageously delicious– beef tartare to start, followed by a massive pot of fondue aux bolets (read: cheese and wild mushrooms).
-We devoured fondue until we were almost bursting and sat for much longer than was probably appropriate, drinking carafe after carafe of wine.
+My friend-turned-local tourguide, Amy, joined us, and took us to one of her favorite places, Restaurant Les Armures.
+This is one of the oldest restaurants in the city.
+Dinner was simple but outrageously delicious.
+Think beef tartare to start, followed by a massive pot of fondue aux bolets (cheese and wild mushrooms).
+We devoured fondue until we were almost bursting, and sat for much longer than was probably appropriate.
+Cue carafe after carafe of wine.
 Operation fondue = success.

 Photos via Restaurant Les Armures

 Though we didn’t make it there this time, it’s worth noting that Le Relais de l’Entrecote, the famous French bistro, has a location in the center of Geneva which the romantic and I visited on our first trip there.
 Le Relais is known for serving one dish and one dish only– a walnut salad to start, followed by thinly sliced steak and crispy french fries.
 The best part?
 They’ll keep serving you again and again and again until your stomach is content.
 If that doesn’t sound perfect for the lazy traveler, we don’t know what does.

 You may remember from our girls getaway to Chicago that I inherited my wine-loving ways from my mom.
 Just like the Lazy Travelers, one of my mom and Mari’s favorite ways to get to know any city is spending time in the local bars, pubs, and cafés, and Geneva was certainly no exception.